-For those of you that have been following the life of our school, you know of our academic, athleticx and extracurricular successes this year.
-We are the City Champs in Boys' Swim and Dive, Boys' Cross Country, Girls' Cross Country, and Girls' Golf; we are the Centennial League Champions in Boys' Soccer, Girls' Bowling, Boys' Bowling, Girls' Wrestling, Girls' Cross Country, Boys' Cross Country, Volleyball, and Boys' Golf; we are Regional or Sub-State Champions in Boys' Soccer, Girls' Tennis, Volleyball, Boys' Bowling, Girls' Basketball, and Girls' Wrestling; and we are the State Champions in Volleyball, 4-Speaker Debate, Boys' Bowling, and Girls' Wrestling.
-In addition, we have two State Wrestling Champs, Easton Broxterman-Boys' 113 lb. weight division, and Landen Kocher-Munoz-Boys' 120 lb. weight division, and Brooklyn DeLeye was named Kansas Gatorade Volleyball Player of the Year for a second year in a row.
+For those of you following the life of our school, you also know of our athletic and extracurricular successes last year.
+We were the City Champs in Boys' Swim and Dive, Boys' Cross Country, Girls' Cross Country, Girls' Golf, and Girls' Swim; we were the Centennial League Champions in Boys' Soccer, Girls' Bowling, Boys' Bowling, Girls' Wrestling, Girls' Cross Country, Boys' Cross Country, Volleyball, Girls' Basketball, Boys' Basketball, Boys' Golf, Softball, and Girls' Swim; we were Regional or Sub-State Champions in Boys' Soccer, Girls' Tennis, Volleyball, Boys' Bowling, Girls' Basketball, Girls' Wrestling, Softball, and Boys' Tennis; and we were the State Champions in Volleyball, 4-Speaker Debate, Boys' Bowling, and Girls' Wrestling.
+In addition, we had two State Wrestling Champs, Easton Broxterman-Boys' 113 lb. weight division, Landen Kocher-Munoz-Boys' 120 lb. weight division, and Brooklyn DeLeye was named Kansas Gatorade Volleyball Player of the Year for a second year in a row.